My German Sausage Recipes

 - Other spices to try are: marjoram, cayenne pepper, nutmeg, allspice.
 Experiment and have fun!
 This is how you can change these into different German Sausage Recipes - only available at your house!

-- To pre-taste the meat before frying, make a small ½" - 1" "meatball" and cook on "HI" in the microwave for about ½ - 1 minutes, until done.
+- To pre-taste the meat before frying, make a small ½ to 1-inch "meatball" and cook on "HI" in the microwave for about 30 to 60 seconds, until done.
 Although the texture will be tough, you will be able to check the seasonings and if you need to alter any.

 - For the rolled oats, you can use either quick or old-fashioned (which are healthier).
 You can also increase the amount to 1 cup, but then increase the water to ½ cup.